 When the convent relocated from the French Quarter to Chef Menteur Highway in the 60s, with the exception of one composition titled, “La Puertorriquena Reverie,” all of Sister Seraphine’s compositions and personal belongings were lost.
 To date, no one, including members of her family, have come forward with information about Sister Seraphine.

-According to the historian and musician Noel Allende Goitia, Sister Seraphine was part of a group of pianists who established a jazz-oriented style.
-Also, she holds the distinction of being the only Black female composer known to be active in New Orleans at the turn of the 20th Century.
+According to historian and musician Noel Allende Goitia, “Sister Seraphine was part of a group of pianists who established a jazz-oriented style.
+Also, she holds the distinction of being the only active Black female composer in New Orleans at the turn of the 20th century.”

-Regrettably, we know very little about Frances Gotay, who will forever be known as “The Convent Maestro.”
+Unfortunately, we know very little about Frances Gotay’s life and musical legacy.
+Still, she will forever be known as the “Convent Maestro.”